josepeon/math/README.md

 - Practiced converting between slope-intercept, point-slope, and standard forms of a line
 - Solved contextual problems involving distance, rate, and time
 - Reviewed percentage calculations and applied them in word problems
-- Kept up with GitHub streak logging and documentation

 ## August 9, 2025 – Practice Log